RouninMedia/Reactive-Counter-Increment-in-VanillaJS/README.md

-# Reactive Counter Increment in VanillaJS
+# Reactive CounterIncrement in VanillaJS
 *This is why I'm still struggling to get my head around reactive frameworks like React.js*

 ## HTML